Home > Legal & compliance > Could a 1% consumption tax topple Peru’s betting ambitions?

 How big will the impact be?

-On the other hand, Meridianbet’s experiences of tightening regulations in Europe, where many believe it is becoming increasingly difficult to operate as taxes increase, mean Milosevic is less concerned about the situation in Peru.
+On the other hand, MeridianBet’s experiences of tightening regulations in Europe, where many believe it is becoming increasingly difficult to operate as taxes increase, mean Milosevic is less concerned about the situation in Peru.

 In fact, Milosevic believes it could ultimately end up being a net positive by cutting some of the competition.
-He accepts the tax and urges Mincetur to effectively clamp down on illegal operators.
+He accepts the tax increase and urges Mincetur to effectively clamp down on illegal operators.

 “It’s nothing difficult,” Milosevic explains.
 “It’s nothing we don’t see across Europe.
 The days of low or medium taxation in gambling are over.

-“Our personal analysis tells us that actually we will benefit, because if you paid no tax, you will be competing against 600 companies.
-We expect 50 companies [to operate once the tax is implemented] so the number of competitors could drop up to 90% percent.”
+“Our personal analysis tells us that actually we will benefit, because if you paid no tax, you will be competing against 600 companies,” he continues.
+“We expect 50 companies [to operate once the tax is implemented] so the number of competitors could drop up to 90%.”

 Perez is unsure how operators will recover these extra costs and suggests they could pass them on to customers to minimise the impact.

-“In theory, a consumption tax has to be paid by the consumers,” Perez declares.
+“In theory, a consumption tax has to be paid by the consumers,” he declares.
 “The thing is that commercially, I don’t know if every operator will pass [the costs] on to the final consumer.
 I think for at least the first year the tax will have a very big impact on every operator’s numbers.”

 What can be done?

 As the tax is a government decision, Mincetur has no jurisdiction over it and cannot influence the legislation.
-For this reason, Perez expects the levy to be enacted eventually.

 “They understand the impact of the situation.
 They understand there might be some people that go to the illegal market, meaning there is less gambling tax for the country.”